 Value for Money: A bit of a sticking point unfortunately.
 Beyond any doubt it is a delicious malt but a price of £80 – £85 seems a little excessive.

-On taste alone I would be scoring this dram 45 or 46.
+On taste alone I would be scoring this dram 89 or maybe even 90.
 As value for money has always been central to my reviews however, I’ve had to knock a couple of points off for the price.
 Fans of Tamdhu, or indeed any sherry-forward single malt will not be disappointed but I struggle to justify the high price.
 A bit of a shame, as there is a dram of undoubted quality on offer.

 Click here for more about Tamdhu.